muchcreative/15Yr-Free-SP500-Historical-Data-and-Cleaning/Part 2 - Download YF Historicals/README.md

 ## Part 2: Download YF Historicals

-Using the "" from Part 1, now located in the *"p1data"* folder, we will download the YF historicals for the past 15 years.
-For now we will download the full 15 year history and then we will filter, decide what to do with missing information, and EDA the data in Part 3.
+Using the *"S&P500 Consitutents 20070101-20220116.json"* from Part 1, located in the *"p1outputs"* folder, we will download the YF historicals for the past 15 years.
+For now we will download the full 15 year history of all tickers in the consituents json file.
+In Part 3 we will then complete an EDA on the data and decide how to filter and deal with the missing information.

+In the *"Part 2 Tutorial.ipynb"* there is the option of saving the historicals as CSV files or HDF5 files.
+You may also save them as pickle files if you are coding in Python, but I consider pickles to be more for a temporary storage and would be a bad choice if you continutally plan to write to your historicals files as to update them overtime.
+I currently have all my data saved as HDF5 files in order to group together any feature engineering or labels I create for machine learning in the same file and easier readability.

+The Yahoo Finance historicals will be saved in the *"p2outputs"* folder.
+I only included the first 18 ticker historicals in the folder for obvious reasons.
+Additionally, there is a *"logs"* folder which contains all the tickers that could be downloaded from Yahoo Finance at the time of writing this and all those that were unavaliable off of Yahoo Finance.
+This folder will be created as you move through the tutorial notebook.
+Again, this missing tickers problem will be analyzed with solutions in Part 3.